Lotar122/L3D-engine/README.md

-# vis-ex-nihil-lib
+# vis-ex-nihil-render
-a .lib for the "vis ex nihil" engine
+a renderer for the "vis ex nihil" (VEN) engine
 # See the main repo: https://github.com/Lotar122/VEN